doctorfree/RoonCommandLine/markdown/list_composer_albums.1.md

 **ALBUM**
 : Provide an album name, in quotes if it contains spaces, or a case-sensitive substring.
 All Roon library album names matching the provided album name or containing the substring will be returned

+**EXCOMPOSER**
+: Provide a composer exclusion string, in quotes if it contains spaces.
+No Roon library composer names including the provided composer exclusion string will be searched

+**EXALBUM**
+: Provide an album exclusion string, in quotes if it contains spaces.
+No Roon library album names including the provided album exclusion string will be listed

 # EXAMPLES
 **list_composer_albums Mozart __all__**
 : Will return a list of all Roon library album names by the composers whose name contains "Mozart"

 **list_composer_albums Bach Brandenburg**
 : Will return a list of Roon library album names by composers whose name contains "Bach", one per line, displaying only those albums that contain the string "Brandenburg"

+**list_composer_albums Bach Little Sebastian Book**
+: Will return a list of Roon library album names by composers whose name contains "Bach" but not "Sebastian", one per line, displaying only those albums that contain the string "Little" but not "Book".
+This will ignore all albums by Johann Sebastian Bach, return albums by Burt Bacharach, ignore those with "Book" in their name, and list those with "Little" in their name.
+This would be invoked with the command:

+**roon -l comalbums -C Bach -A Little -x Sebastian -X Book**

 # AUTHORS
 Written by Ronald Record github@ronrecord.com